 This isn’t always possible, of course.
 But two flights mean two chances for a problem.
 And a delay on the first leg could mean you miss the second leg.
 The extra cost of a non-stop may save you a lot of stress and expense.

 Give yourself a buffer

-If possible, plan to fly out a day before you actually need to be somewhere, particularly if you’re attending a wedding or going on a cruise.
+If possible, fly out a day before you actually need to be somewhere, particularly if you’re attending a wedding or going on a cruise.